Single Responsibility Principle

 Explanation

-2. UserRepository Class: The UserRepository is responsible for the data access layer, specifically saving the user to the database.
+2. UserRepository Class: Responsible for the data persistence logic, specifically saving the user to a database.

-1. Easier Maintenance: Changes in one part of the application won't affect the User class.
+1. Easier Maintenance: Since each class has a single responsibility, modifying one area of the application won't inadvertently affect other unrelated parts of the codebase.

 Conclusion